mila-iqia/COVI-AgentSim/README.md

 ## Contributing

-If you have an idea to contribute, we suggest that you first sync up with one of the developers working on the project to minimize potential issues.
-Then, we will be happy to work on a PR with you.
+If you have an idea to contribute, please open a github issue or contact the developers; we are happy to collaborate and extend this project!

 ## About

-This simulator is part of an academic research project at Mila.
-The other useful component of this project is the machine learning code, located [here](https://github.com/mila-iqia/covi-machine-learning).
+This simulator has been developed as part of a multi-disciplinary project called COVI, aiming to improve and augment existing contact tracing approaches through evidence-based study.
+This project headed by Dr. Yoshua Bengio at Mila.